-Read through this blog to discover hiring and training grants that are available across Canada to support small businesses in accessing new talent.
+Read through this blog to discover hiring and training grants that are currently available across Canada to support small businesses in accessing and supporting staff.

-These selected government funding programs for hiring and training can aid organizations to hire or retrain staff, improve their effectiveness, and upskill their staff in new areas such as advanced technologies or operational processes.
-Depending on when you’re reading this article, a funding program listed below may or may not be open.
-Stay up to date with all programs by viewing our Hiring & Training Page to find the most up-to-date programs.
+In the list below, the selected government funding programs for hiring and training can aid organizations to hire or retrain staff, improve their effectiveness, and upskill their staff in new areas such as advanced technologies or operational processes.
+If you are reading this article in the future, a funding program listed below may or may not be open.
+Stay up to date with all programs by viewing our Hiring & Training Page to find programs currently open for intake.

-The Mitacs Accelerate funding program pairs small businesses with talented applicants that have a Masters, PhD, and PDF to overcome innovation challenges.
+The Mitacs Accelerate funding program pairs small businesses with talented applicants who have a Masters, PhD, or postdoctoral fellowship (PDF) to overcome innovation challenges.
 Eligible interns complete research and develop tools, models, technology, or solutions to support the small business’ challenges.

-- Amount: The program matches funds up to $7,500 per a four- to six-month internship with a financial contribution of $7,500 from the partnering organization.
+- Funding Amount: The program provides support up to $15,000 for each four- to six-month internship with a financial contribution of $7,500 from the partnering organization.
 The cluster stream is available for additional funding support if the business leverages 6+ internship periods from 3+ interns.
 Funding includes intern stipend and research costs.

 The Youth Employment Program (YEP) is designed to assist in the hiring and training of young Canadian post-secondary graduates.
-A graduate can be selected for funding based on most areas such as business development, technical advancement, customer service, or administration.
+A graduate can be selected for funding from most areas such as business development, technical advancement, customer service, or administration.
 To get started, businesses should contact the National Research Council’s (NRC) Industrial Research Assistance Program (IRAP).

-- Eligibility: Incorporated and financially stable Canadian business with 1–500 employees; must be responsible for finding graduates before applying.
-Candidates must be between 15-30 years old.
+- Applicant Eligibility: Incorporated and financially stable Canadian business with 1–500 employees; they must be responsible for finding graduates before applying.
+Candidates must be between 15 to 30 years old.

 Learn More About Government Funding Opportunities